 We also take action to protect threatened wildlife.
 We eliminated the use of ivory in our jewelry decades ago because poaching and habitat loss have put elephants at grave risk of extinction.
 We also use our voice to publicly advocate for the protection of elephants, rhinos and lions.
 The Tiffany & Co.
 Foundation’s efforts in this area began in 2008 in supporting the protection of wildlife corridors in Botswana and neighboring parts of Zambia, Zimbabwe and Namibia.
-Since 2016, Tiffany has partnered with the Wildlife Trafficking Alliance to encourage the jewelry industry to eliminate illicit products from their supply chains.
-In 2017, we launched our Tiffany Save the Wild jewelry collection, from which 100% of profits are donated to the Wildlife Conservation Network for the protection of elephants, lions and rhinos and, to date, we have raised more than $5 million through the collection.
+In 2017, we launched our Tiffany Save the Wild collection, from which 100% of profits are donated to the Wildlife Conservation Network for the protection of elephants, lions and rhinos.
+We have raised more than USD $10 million through the collection.

 Building on Tiffany’s rich legacy of responsible sourcing, we have committed to source all key materials according to our next-generation Sustainable Material Guidance by 2025.
 We have begun developing this guidance, which we expect to roll out in 2021, for key materials used in our products, packaging and store interiors.